-Climate-related changes have been implicated in the shifting abundances and distributions of several fish species.
+Changes in water temperature and chemistry are leading to shifting abundances and distributions of several fish species.
 Commercially valuable species—such as silver hake, American lobsters, and winter flounder—are moving farther north or into deeper waters to stay within their preferred temperature ranges.
 Warmer temperatures can also influence growth rates and the timing of seasonal migrations.
 In 2012, lobsters in the Gulf of Maine started their summer migration a month early and grew to market size faster than usual.
 The result was a saturated market and a price collapse for Maine lobstermen.
 (See the related Case Study Maine's Lobster Fishing Community Confronts Their Changing Climate.)

-The previous examples illustrate climate impacts on fisheries in the Northeast, but similar changes are happening in many places along our coasts.
-In many communities that depend on fishing and tourism, these changes can cost jobs and disrupt traditional ways of life.
+Similar changes are happening in many places along our coasts.
+In communities that depend on fishing and tourism, these changes can cost jobs and disrupt traditional ways of life.
 These impacts highlight the need for information and tools to help track climate-related changes, understand the mechanisms of change, and ultimately provide fisheries managers and stakeholders with forecasts and early warnings of environmental changes in marine and coastal ecosystems.

 Given the pace and scope of expected climate impacts on marine, coastal, and freshwater ecosystems, the ability to understand, plan for, and respond to climate impacts on fisheries and the communities that depend on them is fundamental to their stewardship in a changing climate.

-The preceding text was adapted from the NOAA Technical Memorandum NOAA Fisheries Climate Science Strategy (NMFS-F/SPO-15).
+The preceding text was adapted from the NOAA Technical Memorandum NOAA Fisheries Climate Science Strategy.

 Coastal communities occupy less than 10 percent of the land area in the United States, but they are home to over 39 percent of the country’s population.
 The communities contribute 51 million jobs to the economy and 45 percent of the nation’s gross domestic product.1

-Climate change will bring positive as well as negative changes to coastal communities: impacts on tourism and recreation are expected to vary significantly by region.
-For instance, some of Florida’s top tourist attractions—such as the Everglades and Florida Keys—are threatened by sea level rise.
+The impacts of climate change on tourism and recreation are expected to vary significantly by region.
+For instance, some of Florida’s top tourist attractions, the Everglades and Florida Keys, for instance, are threatened by sea level rise.
 These regional economies may see revenue losses of $9 billion by 2025 and $40 billion by the 2050s.
 Meanwhile, in more northerly regions such as coastal Maine, tourism may increase as summer months grow warmer and more people decide to visit the state’s beaches.2

 Some components of the marine ecosystem are already responding to changes in their environment.
 Warmer ocean conditions along the East coast coincide with changes in distribution and abundance of some of the nation’s living marine resources.
 For example, the distribution of black sea bass populations has shifted to the north: these fish have increased in abundance in the Gulf of Maine at the same time as their abundance decreased in the historically fished areas off the coast of North Carolina.

-NOAA Fisheries' Human Dimensions Program has developed a systems-thinking model to characterize vulnerability and resilience in fishing communities.
+NOAA Fisheries Economics & Human Dimensions Science Program has developed a systems-thinking model to characterize vulnerability and resilience in fishing communities.
 The following example illustrates one way that changing fish distributions can affect a fishing community.